fre5h/DoctrineEnumBundle/README.md

 ### Example

-In this example will be shown how to create custom ENUM field for basketball positions.
+In this example will be shown how to create a custom ENUM field for basketball positions.
 This ENUM should contain five values:

 * `PG` - Point Guard
 * `SG` - Shooting Guard